 Each week, boarders nominate a fellow boarder for Boarder of the Week for their engagement in the boarding house and/or for their support for others.
-The Head of Boarding hands out the awards at breakfast on Friday mornings, which entitles the boarder and a friend have a free pass to the front of every queue in boarding for a week and records these awards on iSAMS.
+The Head of Boarding hands out the awards at breakfast on Friday mornings.
+The Boarder of the Week is displayed in the BCR and recorded on iSAMS.